autonome/peek/README.md

 ## Architecture / Implementation

 Peek is designed to be modular and configurable around the idea that parts of it can run in different environments.

 For example:
 - Definitely planning on a mobile app which syncs and runs your peeks/slides/scripts
 - I'd like to have a decentralized compute option for running your scripts outside of your clients and syncing the data
 - Want cloud storage for all config and data, esp infinite history, so can do fun things with it

+### "features" == privileged web apps

+The core features are web apps loaded over a custom protocol:
+- currently with a scheme of `peek`
+- access to a few special apis noted in the next section

+### Peek API

+Initially the prototype was all Electron.
+But that's not interesting, and doesn't really tell us anything about constraints of the web itself.

+So instead I asked this question: What's the minimum capability set that a web app would need to build the features I need?

+The answer, so far, is giving `peek` apps the following APIs:

+- window open/close
+- global hotkey registration
+- pubsub messaging

+Custom window api might be able to away entirely, by passing window.open features, working on that.

 ### Desktop App

 Proof of concept is Electron.
 By far the best option today for cross-platform desktop apps which need a web rendering engine.
 There's really nothing else remotely suited (yet).

+User interface:
-The user interface is just Tweakpane panels and modal chromeless web pages rn.
+- the built-in features are all modal chromeless web pages at this point
+- settings "apps" are [lil-gui](https://github.com/georgealways/lil-gui) panels

 TODO
 - Need to look at whether could library-ize some of what Agregore implemented for non-HTTP protocol support.